 My name is Bryce.
 I’m from the United States.
-Following my time at York from 2011 to 2014, I went back to school to obtain a master’s degree in clinical psychology and I am currently a doctoral candidate in clinical psychology.
+Following my time as an ESL teacher at York in Fuzhou from 2011 to 2014, I went back to school to obtain a master’s degree in clinical psychology and I am currently a doctoral candidate in clinical psychology.

 I most recently worked at Children’s National conducting neuropsychological evaluations and individual and family therapy for children and adolescents on the autism spectrum.
 This fall I will be working within the public school system, providing individual, family and group therapy to underserved children and families of multicultural backgrounds.

 Which branch were you at?
 What roles did you have during your time with us?